 - The Trust is dedicated to the preservation, protection and restoration of Pella’s architectural resources.

 - We rescue property from demolition, restore and maintain historically significant properties.

-- HPT also provides historic preservation advocacy and community education
+- PPT also provides historic preservation advocacy and community education

 - Together we work to preserve our Dutch heritage and culture through community actions and support.